Perranuthnoe to Prussia Cove

 Trebarvah was first recorded in 1342 as Treberveth and is Cornish for "middle farm".
 Trebarwith Strand near Tintagel is thought to have similar origins.

-34. Go through the gap to the right of the gate and follow the path along the right hedge and through an area of scrub to reach a waymark.
+34. Go through the gap to the right of the gate and follow the path along the right hedge and through an area of scrub to reach a junction of paths.

 The scrubby areas are part of the remains of the Trebarvah Mine.